Zucchini with Pesto

 How to Grill Zucchini – Perfect Every Time

-Zucchini Carpaccio (Raw Zucchini Salad with Lemon, Herbs, and Goat Chees
+Zucchini Carpaccio (Raw Zucchini Salad with Lemon, Herbs, and Goat Cheese)

 Grilled Zucchini Greek Salad

-Roasted Zucchini with Green Onions, Feta Cheese, and Basil
+Roasted Summer Squash with Feta Cheese and Basil

 Zucchini Crust Vegetarian Pizza Margherita

-Marinated Zucchini Salad with Olives, Artichokes, Red Pepper, and Red Onion
+Marinated Zucchini Salad with Olives, Artichokes, and Red Pepper

 - 1 T olive oil